Carnival: Other regions

-In Estarreja, in the Central region of Portugal, the town's first references to Carnival were in the 14th century, with "Flower Battles", richly decorated floats that paraded through the streets.
+In Estarreja, in the Central region of Portugal, the town's first documented references to Carnival date to the early twentieth century, with "Flower Battles", richly decorated floats that paraded through the streets.
 At the beginning of the twentieth century, these festivities ended with the deaths of its main promoters, only to reappear again in the 1960s to become one of many important Carnival festivals in Portugal.

 In the Northern region of Podence, children appear from Sunday to Tuesday with tin masks and colorful multilayered costumes made from red, green and yellow wool.
 In the Central Portugal towns of Nelas and Canas de Senhorim, Carnival is an important tourist event.
 Nelas and Canas de Senhorim host four festive parades that offer colorful and creative costumes: Bairro da Igreja and Cimo do Povo in Nelas and do Paço and do Rossio in Canas de Senhorim.

 In Lisbon, Carnival offers parades, dances and festivities featuring stars from Portugal and Brazil.
 The Loures Carnival celebrates the country's folk traditions, including the enterro do bacalhau or burial of the cod, which marks the end of Carnival and the festivities.

 North of Lisbon is the famous Torres Vedras Carnival, described as the "most Portuguese in Portugal".
 The celebration highlight is a parade of creatively decorated streetcars that satirize society and politics.

 Other Central Portugal towns, such as Fátima and Leiria, offer colorful, family-friendly celebrations.
 In these towns, everyone dresses up as if it were Halloween.
 Children and adults wear masks.

 In the Algarve region, several resort towns offer Carnival parades.
 Besides the themed floats and cars, the festivities include "samba" groups, bands, dances, and music.

 In Lazarim, a civil parish in the municipality of Lamego, celebrations follow the pagan tradition of Roman Saturnalias.
 It celebrates by burning colorful effigies and dressing in home-made costumes.
 Locally-made wooden masks are worn.
 The masks are effigies of men and women with horns, but both roles are performed by men.
 They are distinguished by their clothes, with caricature attributes of both men and women.

 The Lazarim Carnaval cycle encompasses two periods, the first starting on the fifth Sunday before Quinquagesima Sunday.
 Masked figures and people wearing large sculpted heads walk through the town.
 The locals feast on meats, above all pork.
 The second cycle, held on Sundays preceding Ash Wednesday, incorporates the tradition of the Compadres and Comadres, with men and women displaying light-hearted authority over the other.

 Over the five weeks, men prepare large masked heads and women raise funds to pay for two mannequins that will be sacrificed in a public bonfire.
 This is a key event and is unique to Portugal.
 During the bonfire, a girl reads the Compadre's will and a boy reads the Comadre's will.
 The executors of the will are named, a donkey is symbolically distributed to both female and male "heirs", and then there is the final reckoning in which the Entrudo, or Carnival doll, is burned.